Is there a place for samp in your diet?

 When you do that, you are putting yourself at risk for nutritional deficiencies and you are cutting out vitamins that your body needs to function at its best.

-Another reason not to deprive yourself of carbs and sugar is that it will actually improve your chances of keeping the weight off.
+Another reason not to deprive yourself of carbs and natural sugar, is that it will actually improve your chances of keeping the weight off.
 How is that possible?

 Take the keto diet, for example.
-All sugar and carbs become a no-no. Dieters tend to lose a lot of weight fast, but in order to keep it off, being on keto needs to become a lifestyle.
+All sugar and carbs become a no-no. Dieters tend to lose a lot of weight fast, but in order to keep it off, it has to become a lifestyle.

 When you reintroduce the ‘forbidden foods’ back into your diet, you gain weight again.
-In some cases, the dieter misses comforting carbs and sweets so much that they end up bingeing when the diet is over.
+In some cases, the dieter misses comforting carbs and sweets so much that they end up binge eating when the diet is over.

 All carbs are not the same, and we can distinguish between simple and complex carbs.